IntersectMBO/governance-actions/mainnet/2026-06-17-twbudget/intersect.md

 ## Title
-Withdraw 25,400,000 ada for Intersect administered by Intersect
+Withdraw 25,400,000 ada for Intersect: Governance coordination and technical ...

 ## Abstract